 Donkeys

-The key step is finding a baby donkey, not an adult.
-Pick up the baby (watch out for any adults nearby, as they will react), then raise it with food and water until it is fully grown.
+You need a baby donkey, not an adult.
+Pick up the baby (watch out for any adults nearby, as they will react), then raise it with food and water until it's fully grown.
 Once grown, the donkey's inventory lets you carry extra items on your travels, making it a solid early-game pack animal.

 Pick up baby donkeys carefully